IBM/spring-boot-continuous-delivery/Readme.md

 The toolchain.yml file is used to define the desired application name, integrated services, descriptions, environment properties, and more.
 This file is what pulls in the pipeline.yml, deploy.json, and custom Toolchain image used in this application.

-For our application we have integrated GitHub as a code repository as well as for issue tracking, Exclipse Orian Web IDE for editing code via the web interface, and a pipeline to deploy the application from the integrated GitHub repository.
+For our application we have integrated GitHub as a code repository as well as for issue tracking, Eclipse Orian Web IDE for editing code via the web interface, and a pipeline to deploy the application from the integrated GitHub repository.

 ## Deploy.json